 So don’t ask WHY the CFTC is not opening up a new silver market rigging investigation after seeing all this proof of the rigging.
 They have already closed 3 separate silver inquiries and found NOTHING.

-Yes indeed silver holders have been frustrated of late.
+Yes indeed silver holders have been frustrated in recent years.
 But as was shown by the London Gold Pool in the 1960’s manipulation cannot last forever.
 When it finally ends silver and gold are likely to be priced much higher than they are currently.

-Even if they don’t reach the lofty heights Bix Weir mentions there is certainly plenty of upside ahead.
+But even if silver doesn’t reach the lofty heights Bix Weir mentions above, there is certainly plenty of upside ahead.
 See what silver products are available: Buy Silver.